Hidden-Histories/Public-Resources/documentation/Tutorial_ARwalk.md

 Riffing on Takeshi Moro's concept, say I want to enclose the user in a fence on each of the street corners of Heinleinville.
 I can't get to San Jose Japantown right now, so how do I know that I am creating a test that would accurately simulate the experience on site?

+If you look in the lower right corner of googlemaps, you see a scale indicator (that changes as you zoom in and out).
+Looking at the outline of the Heinleinville block, you see the short side is about 100 meters, and the long side about 250 meters.

 .
 ![Googlemaps Heinleinville scale](images/googlemaps_Heinleinville_scale.jpg)

+Now if I look at my own area, I see that my own block is somewhat similar in dimensions.
+The Orientation is different - mine is roughly east-west whereas the Heinleinville block is northwest-southeast.
+But we know that the orientation will float around anyway, so that doesn't matter so much.
+We want to test the distance between POIs and see how that affects our relationship to our artwork.

 .
 ## On the layer webpage: